Logo - CHF Canada

 Volunteers at the 1989 AGM

 • The Co-operative Housing Association of Newfoundland and Labrador (CHANAL) is incorporated March 9, 1990, developed to provide networking opportunities for housing co-ops as well as management services.
-Co-ops in Newfoundland are members of both CHANAL and CHF Canada through a joint sector membership agreement
+Co-ops in Newfoundland and Labrador are members of both CHANAL and CHF Canada through a joint sector membership agreement

 1989